 Electrical licensing disciplinary action

-During November 2019, the Electrical Licensing Committee also held disciplinary hearings against six other licence holders:
+In February 2021, the Electrical Licensing Committee took disciplinary action against five licence holders:

 The committee’s actions were in addition to fines and notices already issued by the Electrical Safety Office.